Location

 striking contrasts of colour, with orange sands, savannah, blue waters and yellow gorges.

-Namibia’s wildlife is just as colourful, with the famous ‘big five’ experience a real possibility in
+Namibia’s wildlife is just as colourful, with the famous ‘big five’ experience a real possibility

-The Namib Desert itself – the most famous source of diamonds on the planet – stretches for
+The Namib Desert itself – the most famous source of diamonds on the planet – stretches

-dunes plunging into the Atlantic from heights of 300 metres.
+towering dunes plunging into the Atlantic from heights of 300 metres.

 If you are looking for unspoilt natural beauty and a spell-binding safari experience, come to